matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 https://signal.org/blog/contact-discovery/.
-Signal's eventual solution of using Software Guard Extensions (detailed in https://signal.org/blog/private-contact-discovery/) is considered impractical for a federated network, as it requires specialized hardware.
+Signal's eventual solution of using Software Guard Extensions (detailed in https://signal.org/blog/private-contact-discovery/) is considered impractical for a federated network, as it requires specialised hardware.

 k-anonymity was considered as an alternative approach, in which the identity server would never receive a full hash of a 3PID that it did not already know